Norwalk Sextortion Lawyer

 The actual act of distributing intimate images of another person without the depicted individual’s consent may be prosecuted either as disseminating voyeuristic material under C.G.S. §53a-189b or unlawful dissemination of an intimate image under C.G.S. §53a-189c, depending on how the alleged perpetrator originally acquired the intimate images in question.
 The latter offense is more commonly known as “revenge porn” and is considered a class A misdemeanor, while the former offense may result in sanctions typically consistent with a class D felony.

 How Can You Contest Revenge Porn Allegations in Norwalk?

-The most important thing that you should remember if you are under criminal investigation for sextortion is that anything you said or wrote before the investigation began could be used as evidence against you, just like any new statements made during the investigation.
+The most important thing you should remember if you are under criminal investigation for sextortion is that anything you said or wrote before the investigation began could be used as evidence against you, just like any new statements made during the investigation.
 Therefore, deleting old texts and emails is never a good way to address this kind of accusation, no matter how incriminating those statements might seem.

 Not only can these records often still be recovered even after being “deleted” from a user’s immediate view, but this type of action could constitute criminal tampering with physical evidence under C.G.S. §53a-155, which is a class D felony offense all its own.
-The best course of action is to seek assistance from a skilled sextortion lawyer in Norwalk as soon as possible.
+The best course of action is to seek assistance from a skilled sextortion attorney in Norwalk as soon as possible.

 Get in Touch with a Norwalk Sextortion Attorney Today